Tony Hawk's Pro Skater: Development

-Hawk would spend the development time periodically playing through the game's builds and providing feedback.
-He would also personally select a group of other professional skaters to include as playable characters based on their skills, personalities and diversity; each skater received a cut of the royalties and got to select their own attire and special trick for the game.
+Hawk would spend the development time periodically playing through the game's beta builds and providing feedback, using a specially modified PlayStation console that can play games burned on CD-Rs.
+Hawk even went so far as to purposely send advance copies of the game to a trusted group of people who also owned modchipped PlayStations: "I had a modified PlayStation so I could use burned discs, and they'd send me new developments and we'd go back and forth.
+I'd let people play it, people that I trust.
+At one point, I felt it was getting so far along that I started to sneak out copies for those same people - these people had modded PlayStations.
+As subversive as that was, it started to create a buzz in the industry, because they were key players in the skating industry and they were also hardcore gamers".
+He would also personally select a group of other professional skaters to include as playable characters based on their skills, personalities and diversity; each skater received a cut of the royalties and got to select their own attire and special tricks for the game.
 While animating the skaters, the design team largely depended on using available video footage as reference.
 The incorporation of motion capture was attempted to aid in the realism of the animation, but due to the technology's infancy, the result was ultimately determined to have not translated as well as what had already been animated.
 The 900 featured in the game was itself drawn from footage of Hawk's famed performance of the feat in the X Games that summer, and was a relatively late addition as a result.

-The collection of videotapes was directly inspired by the collection of stars in Super Mario 64.
+The collection of VHS tapes was directly inspired by the collection of stars in Super Mario 64 (1996).
 In designing the objectives, the team would gather at a table, draw a level and then ask what could be done within said level, upon which the team members would provide ideas.
 Rejected concepts arising from these sessions include levels taking place on a highway and a jetty, and a scenario in which the player would lose a wheel and have to skate on three wheels.
 Manuals were originally intended to be implemented into the game, but were omitted due to time constraints; manuals would subsequently be included in Tony Hawk's Pro Skater 2.